sympy/sympy/doc/src/tutorial/assumptions.rst

     >>> x1 == x2
     False

-One way to simplify an expression is to use the ``posify`` function which will replace all symbols in an expression with symbols that have the assumption ``positive=True`` (unless that contradicts any existing assumptions for the symbol):
+One way to simplify an expression is to use the :func:`~.posify` function which will replace all symbols in an expression with symbols that have the assumption ``positive=True`` (unless that contradicts any existing assumptions for the symbol):

     >>> from sympy import posify, exp
     >>> x = Symbol('x')